Help! OneDrive “Shared with me” not showing on desktop

 Fix 4.
 Disable security features

 In rare cases, anti-virus software and firewalls may block OneDrive by mistake, and certain functions of the application may not work properly.
-If you suspect this is the case, please temporarily disable the security features to confirm.
+If you suspect this is causing the Shared folders not showing on OneDrive for desktop, please temporarily disable the security features to confirm.

 ☛Disable antivirus software